qverron/probe_design/README.md

 ``` shell
 bash $PRB/shell/build-db_BL.sh -f q_bl -m 32 -i 6 -L 40 -c 100 -d 8 -T 72
 ```

-> arguments;
-m: Maximum length of a consecutive match.
+> m: Maximum length of a consecutive match.
 Default: 24
+>
+> i: Maximum length of a consecutive homopolymer.
+Default: 6
+>
-i: Maximum length of a consecutive homopolymer.
-Default: 6 All oligos with a longer consecutive match or homopolymer are stricly excluded.
+> All oligos with a longer consecutive match or homopolymer are stricly excluded.
+>
-L: oligo length
+> L: oligo length
+>
-c: min number of occurrences for an oligo to be counted in black list (should match settings used in 6.)
+> c: min number of occurrences for an oligo to be counted in black list
+>
+> (should match settings used in 6.)
+>
-d: min Hamming distance to an oligo in the blacklist for exclusion
+> d: min Hamming distance to an oligo in the blacklist for exclusion
+>
-T: Target melting temperature.
+> T: Target melting temperature.
 Default: 72C

 9. Query the database to get candidate probes:

 ``` shell